Ribeira Grande, Santo AntãoCape Verde

 The island of Santo Antão was discovered in 1462, uninhabited, like the rest of the Cape Verde archipelago.
 The first attempt at colonization only took place in 1548.

-And the settlement that would give rise to Povoação dates back to the XNUMXth century, carried out with people from the islands of fire and Santiago which were joined by settlers embarked in the north of Portugal.
+And the settlement that would give rise to Povoação dates back to the XNUMXth century, carried out with people from the islands of fire quality Santiago which were joined by settlers embarked in the north of Portugal.

 The choice of the area through which we continued to roam followed an unequivocal logic of water abundance and soil fertility.
 In this context, Santo Antão has its bipolar aspect.